 140Plus is a service that lets you quickly and easily publish pages longer than 140 characters to Twitter.

-My work generally falls into the categories of capital raise consulting, business modeling and planning, software development, and technology strategy.
+My work generally falls into the categories of capital raise consulting, executive coaching business modeling and planning, software development, and technology strategy.
 This includes review and development of pitch decks, business plans, and financial models, as well as technical strategy and recruiting plans.
 I also assess teams and software, perform due diligence and provide practical guidance on software development and product delivery.

 My focus these days is almost exclusively on mobile: smartphones and tablets, and related apps and services.
 However, my work has been both broad (across multiple industries and company stages) and deep (within technology, strategy, software, and operations) so don't be shy in communicating your company's needs.

 Over the past several years, I've helped launch companies, scale companies, develop products and deploy services.
 I've served (and continue to serve) on several startup advisory boards, and helped recruit others for advisory boards.